1. ConfigMaps decouple configuration from application code, making container images more portable and reusable.

 Now the container will have the environment variable ENV

-with the value whatever is mapped to the ENV
+with the value that is mapped to the ENV

 key.